-Though undeniably cute, a flower girl doesn’t exist simply to charm the guests—her duties, and what she represents, is an important part of the wedding ceremony.
+Though undeniably cute, a flower girl doesn’t exist simply to charm the guests—her duties, and what she represents, are an important part of the wedding ceremony.

-Including a flower girl in your wedding party honors the little ones closest to you.
+Asking a flower girl to be in your wedding party honors the little girls closest to you.
 It can be a niece, cousin, goddaughter, or even the child of one of your close friends.
-Some go a different route, and ask their grandmothers to be their flower girl, which is also a sweet gesture.
+Some go a different route and ask their grandmothers to be their flower girl, which is also a sweet gesture.
 Others opt to have their fur babies fill the role.

 Here’s a breakdown of the tasks of a flower girl:

 Gather dress, shoes, and accessories.
-Some brides prefer the flower girl’s dress to be a mini version of hers, but it can also be any age-appropriate dress that’s the same shade as the other bridesmaids.
+Some brides prefer the flower girl’s dress to be a mini version of her wedding dress, but it can also be any age-appropriate dress that’s the same shade as the other bridesmaids.

 Ask the bride or maid of honor about the hairstyle on the day of the wedding.
 Some brides prepare a headpiece, whether a wreath of flowers made by the florist, a hat, or a mini veil to be pinned on the head of the flower girl.
 It’s best to know this in advance to avoid last-minute changes before the ceremony.